tamucc-comp-bio/classroom_repo_2025/lectures/lecture10.md

 ### One More Time, What is Conda?

+Conda is a streamlined package manager that allows you to create multiple, separated environments so that you can customize dependencies and software versions for a particular project or task.
+If you have conda turned on, you default to the `base` environment.
+Because python is opensource, and all python tools you'll use are open source, each tool/package will have it's own unique set of dependencies that might conflict with other python packages.
+For example, there are several popular python packages for historical demographic modelling using genetic data.
+Each should run in its own environment so that their dependencies don't negatively impact each other or other python packages that you use.

 When `conda` is turned on, your default `python` will be that installed inside of your base `conda` environment and will include all the packages that `miniconda/anaconda` preinstalls.
 You are not in a "conda command prompt", rather, `bash` is altered when `conda` is running.

 You know that `conda` is running if your have `(base)` or something similar prior to your command prompt: